akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Hrathulfr?”

+For a heartbeat the name echoed through the hall, for old debts had long memories in England, and kings were not exempt from their reckoning.

-He tilted his head as a distant memory stirred.
+The King of England tilted his head, as a distant memory stirred.

 “Not the same man who pulled my brother from the Severn?”